kayahans/qmc_summer_school_2025/virtual_machine/README.md

  * The virtual machine is setup to automatically log in as user "qmcuser".
 Should you need to authenticate the word you need is "qmc2025" (without quotes).
  * You can get a terminal (or other application) by clicking the square of dots icon at the bottom left and either typing or selecting the application you want.
  * Inside a terminal, e.g. "qmcpack", "qmcpack_complex", "pw.x" are on the path.
 NEXUS and PySCF are available through python.
 These are installed in $HOME/apps
- * You can install any standard Linux software, e.g. via "sudo apt-get install your_favorite_editor". emacs and gnuplot are already installed.
+ * You can install any standard Linux software, e.g. via "sudo apt-get install your_favorite_editor".
-* Convenience tip: Right click on the Terminal icon & make a favorite to keep in the task bar.

 ## Apple Silicon based macOS machines